DoxyPEP

 If you have sex on more than one occasion in a 72-hour period, consider taking 200mg of Doxycycline at the end of 72 hours.
 This may reduce your side effects, and the number of tablets you need to take.

 Side effects include: headache, nausea, vomiting and reflux.
 Take it with a full glass of water, and do not lie flat for 30 minutes after taking.
-Avoid antacid remedies as this may stop the doxycycline from working.
 You should wear high factor sunscreen when it is sunny and avoid sun beds.

 If you need antibiotics for anything else, for example, a chest infection, then tell your doctor that you are taking doxyPEP.